Vitrification vs Slow Embryo Freezing

 By Triantafyllos Triantafyllou

-Clinical Embryologist, Embryology Lab Director, MITERA Institute of Life.
+Clinical Embryologist, Embryology Lab Director, IVF MITERA

 Until recently, embryo cryopreservation was seen as a necessary compromise.
 Despite the fact that the first child born from a frozen embryo was back in 1983, the success rate of embryo transfers after cryopreservation and thawing were much lower compared to those using “fresh” embryos.
 It was thus a given that fertilization must be followed by embryo transfer on the same cycle, while frozen embryos were preserved for a second chance, but with a lower success rates.